Dhruval360/Spam-Classification-using-Streaming-PySpark/README.md

 │   ├── test.csv
 │   └── train.csv
-├── Stream.py                         [TCP Server that serves batches of the dataset as JSONs] └── Train.py                          [PySpark program to train and test the aforementioned models]
+├── Stream.py                         [TCP Server that serves batches of the dataset as JSONs] ├── Train.py                          [PySpark program to train and test the aforementioned models] └── Plotter.py                        [Used for the analysis of the training and testing metrics obtained]

 ```